 Advantages of the CPHR Designation

-- Continual Learning: To maintain your designation, you will be challenged to continually update your knowledge and skills in HR.
-As a CPHR, you’ll gain expertise and leading edge knowledge to help you manage complex and dynamic HR issues and, ultimately, become a strategic advisor.
+- Continual Learning: To maintain your designation, you will continually update your knowledge and skills in HR.
+As a CPHR, you will gain expertise and leading edge knowledge to help you manage complex and dynamic HR issues and, ultimately, become a strategic advisor.

 - Knowledge Community: As a CPHR, you are part of an exclusive, nation-wide community of HR experts.
 Through special events, conferences, publications and websites, you can connect with other HR professionals from across Canada.
 This powerful network proves invaluable as HR professionals look for solutions, ideas and the ability to connect with others in the field.